 (3) Esthetic schools shall have at least one facial, waxing or make-up room area or station similarly equipped.

 (4) Additional facial areas or rooms in full cosmetology course schools shall have either a sink with hot and cold running water in the room or a sink outside the room within forty feet of the room.
 Cosmetology schools or esthetic only schools may divide the clinic into facial rooms that meet the privacy concerns of their service clients.
 These divisions may be partitions that are ceiling mounted movable curtains similar to hospital curtains or other flexible dividers.
 Each such facial room shall be within forty feet of a sink with hot and cold running water.

-(H) Every school shall maintain a clean restroom facility , equipped with a flush toilet, hot and cold running water, and a soap dispenser.
-The facilities shall be kept clean, sanitary and functional.
+(I) Every school, regardless of type, shall maintain a clean restroom facility, equipped with a flush toilet, hot and cold running water, and a soap dispenser.
+The facilities shall be kept clean, sanitary, and functional.

-(I) Every school shall provide locker facilities or other secured enclosures to enable students to safely store their personal items temporarily while they are in school.
+(J) Every school, regardless of type, shall provide locker facilities or other secured enclosures to enable students to safely store their personal items temporarily while they are in school.
 A school shall provide a minimum of one locker or other secured enclosure for every two students.

 Promulgated Under: 119.03

 Statutory Authority: 4709.05, 4709.10(B)(3), 4713.08(A)(13)

 Rule Amplifies: 4709.10(B)(3), 4713.44

 Prior Effective Dates: 02/15/1968, 09/05/1977, 11/19/1987, 12/17/1989, 11/16/1992, 01/26/1997, 08/09/2002, 05/01/2003, 07/20/2013, 02/28/2014